ultrahorizon/UH-VPN-Docs/privacy.md

 We’ve engineered our systems to categorically eliminate storage of sensitive data.
 We stand by our firm commitment to our customers’ privacy by not possessing any data related to a user’s online activities.

 ### App Data Collection

 We do not add any of our own telemetry or tracking to any UH Enterprise web or native apps.
 Telemetry information including but not limited to installation/reviews/crash reports may be collected out of our control by third party app distribution platforms or operating systems.

-In the rare event that you experience a problem with a native UH Enterprise app, you may be asked if you wish to submit a bug report automatically which will send you to a pre-populated report on our issue tracker, provided by Github ([https://github.com/ultrahorizon/UH-Enterprise-Docs/issues/](https://github.com/ultrahorizon/UH-Enterprise-Docs/issues/)).
+In the rare event that you experience a problem with a native UH Enterprise app, you may be asked if you wish to submit a bug report automatically which will send you to a pre-populated report on our [issue tracker](https://github.com/ultrahorizon/UH-Enterprise-Docs/issues/), provided by GitHub.
 Pre-populated reports contain information about the platform that the app is on, the time of the crash, along with minimal critical debugging information that will allow us to identify the issue quickly.
 No reports are ever sent automatically, and you can preview all information before it is sent.

 ### Connection Statistics

 We ensure that we never log browsing history, traffic destination, data content, IP addresses, or DNS queries.
 Therefore:

- - We do not know which user ever accessed a particular website or service.
+ - We do not know whether a user ever accessed a particular website or service.
  - We do not know which user was connected to the secure network at a specific time or which UH Enterprise server IP addresses they used.
  - We do not know the set of original IP addresses of a user’s computer.

 Should anyone try to compel Ultra Horizon to release retrospective user information based on any of the above, **we cannot supply this information because the data doesn’t exist.**

 ## [Information Related to Email Support](#table-of-contents)